What health problems can alpha-1-antitrypsin deficiency cause?

 If you have AATD, your lungs are much more likely to be damaged from breathing in smoke.
-So it’s common for smokers with AATD to get COPD at a much younger age than people with standard COPD.
+So, it’s common for smokers with AATD to get COPD at a much younger age than other people with COPD.

 Not everyone with AATD will get COPD.
 Only people with the lowest levels of alpha-1-antitrypsin in their blood are likely to develop the condition.

 Children who have AATD may have problems with their liver in early life.
 This is usually temporary and most have normal liver function by late adolescence.
-Serious problems are rare and probably only affect about 3% of infants.
+Serious problems are rare.
+Of infants who have AATD, it’s estimated that between 4-10% could have problems with their liver.
 In new-born babies, AATD can be associated with a yellowing of the skin and eyes, called jaundice.
-This is usually managed safely without long term consequences.
+This is usually managed safely without long-term consequences.

 In some people with AATD, abnormal alpha-1-antitrypsin proteins collect in the liver.
 This can lead to liver disease in older people, usually those who are over the age of 50, and may lead to liver failure and the need for transplantation.
-However most people remain healthy.
+However, this is rare.

-The Children’s Liver Disease Foundation website has more information on liver disease caused by alpha-1-antitrypsin deficiency.
+The Children’s Liver Disease Foundation has more information on liver disease caused by alpha-1-antitrypsin deficiency.

 AATD can occasionally cause other problems.
-It can lead to skin rashes in the form of painful red lumps which sometimes become ulcers.
+It can lead to a skin condition in the form of painful red lumps which sometimes become ulcers.
 This condition is called panniculitis.

 In rare cases, people can get inflammation in their blood vessels affecting their kidneys, called vasculitis.